EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #. :ref:`login`.
 #.
-Go to the menu *Help and Support* and select *Service feedback*
+Go to the menu *Help and Support* and select *Service feedback*.
 #.
 Click on the scale somewhere between 5 penalty points and 5 gold
    stars indicating your level of anger or delight.
 #.
 Optionally: enter a comment in the comment box.
 #.
-Click *Set Token*
+Click *Set Token*.

-The tokens may appear in the public service reports, although your name
+The tokens may appear in the public service reports, although your
-will not be published with them.
-Although an entry in the comment field
+name will not be published with them.
+Although an entry in the comment
-is optional, it necessarily gives greater weight to your
+field is optional, it necessarily gives greater weight to your
-feelings—without it we cannot tell why you have set a token.
+feelings - without it we cannot tell why you have set a token.